NIRSpec IFU Spectroscopy APT Template

 See also: NIRSpec Wide Aperture Target Acquisition

 Basically, the currently implemented TA procedure starts with placing the science target in the S1600A1 aperture, centering it with onboard software.
-This method requires less planning effort on the part of the observer but is appropriate only for targets that are point sources or close to point sources.
+This method requires less planning effort on the part of the observer and is appropriate only for targets that are point sources or close to point sources.
 Typical suggested coordinate accuracies for the target are in the order of 100 milliarcsec.
 Observers can define 4 target acquisition parameters in the IFU APT template: Acq Target, Acq Subarray, AcqFilter, and Acq Readout Pattern.
+The choice of subarray, filter and readout pattern affect TA sensitivity and saturation limit.
 The options for the subarray are SUB32, SUB2048, and FULL.
 The options for AcqFilter are F110W, F140X, and CLEAR.
 Detailed information on these filters can be found in the article NIRSpec Dispersers and Filters.
 The available readout patterns are NRSRAPIDD6, and NRSRAPID which define the TA exposure time.
 Further information on these options can be found in the article NIRSpec Detector Readout Modes and Patterns.

 See also: NIRSpec MSA Target Acquisition